A person wearing gloves and holding onto some wires

 What Is a Commission?

-A commission is a fee paid to an individual or company for providing services related to promoting or selling goods and services.
-It can be expressed as a flat-rate fee or as a percentage of the sales amount.
-Commission structures vary by industry and job position, with some requiring no payment at all.
-Many different types of workers may earn commissions.
-Some are paid solely on commission, whereas others earn commissions in addition to a regular wage.
+A commission is a form of compensation paid to an individual or company for successfully promoting, selling, or facilitating the sale of goods or services.
+It may be structured as a flat fee or calculated as a percentage of the sales amount.
+Commission structures vary widely by industry, employer, and role.
+Some workers are paid exclusively on commission, while others receive commissions in addition to a base salary or hourly wage.
+Many different types of employees—including salespeople, real estate agents, and recruiters—may be eligible to earn commissions based on performance or sales metrics.

 Some of the most common types of workers who receive commissions include: